 - Special finishes to accommodate gases or materials in the airstream

-The issue of storage concerns both your side and ours.
 Meticulously careful shipping and handling is one major part of AirPro’s superb customer care.
-Not only are we dedicated to speedy delivery and high quality, but we also are careful to pay close attention to the delivery process and storage of the industrial fans and blowers, which can be damaged during improper storage: Here’s how to avoid storage-related maintenance problems,
+AirPro pays close attention to the delivery process and storage of the industrial fans and blowers, which can incur damage if stored improperly.
+Here’s how to avoid storage-related maintenance problems:

 - Store your blower fan in a clean & protected area.